hotosm/learnosm/_posts/en/1900-09-15-josm-more-plugins_en.md

     ![Nodes interesection][]

-2. **Copy Tags from Previous Selection:**  This function makes copying tags easier.
+2. **Paste Tags from Previous Selection:**  This function makes copying tags easier.
 If you want to create many objects with the same tags, first draw the objects.
 Then add the tags to one object.
 Click on another object and press Shift + R to copy the tags from the previously selected object.
 You can do this for all objects that you want to tag.
 Remember that the tags will be copied from the previously selected object, so if you click on an untagged object and then another untagged object, you will not be able to copy any tags.

     ![Copy tags][]